Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzVMConfig.md

 ### -AvailabilitySetId
 Specifies the ID of an availability set.
-To obtain an availability set object, use the Get-AzureRmAvailabilitySet cmdlet.
+To obtain an availability set object, use the Get-AzAvailabilitySet cmdlet.
 The availability set object contains an ID property.

 ```yaml